Have questions about the upcoming Spring Garden Waldorf School Auction? We hope you find the answers below in our Frequently Asked Questions.

 Q: I have an item or service I’d like to donate.
 What do I do?

-A: Fill out this online form https://sgws.schoolauction.net/sgwsbenefit2014/donate_items/new to tell us about the item.
+A: Donate an item or service for the auction at that link.
 We will send you a receipt and instructions about where and when to drop off the item.